-OPT Factsheet for Employers
+CPT/OPT Factsheet for Employers

-Wichita State University understands that many employers are unsure about hiring international students due to the general complexity of federal immigration laws.
-This document is designed to address concerns employers might have about hiring international students.
+Wichita State understands employers may be unsure about hiring international students due to the complexity of federal immigration laws and regulations.
+In this document, we hope to address concerns employers might have about hiring international students.
 Getting permission for international students to work in the U.S. is not as difficult as many employers think.
 Most international students are in the U.S. on F-1 student visas and are eligible to accept employment under certain conditions.